Skip to content

 Congratulations!
 You’ve just completed a real Python mini project.
 You practiced collecting, organizing, and saving data—skills that are useful in many jobs and projects.

 Keep exploring!
 Try changing your project, collecting new types of data, or learning about reading data back from files.
-When you’re ready, check out more Python projects for beginners to keep building your confidence and skills.
+When you’re ready, check out more learning paths to keep building your confidence and skills.

 Happy coding!